-In 2000, we bought a 420 acre farm in Buffalo County, in west central Wisconsin.
+In 2000, we bought a 420 acre farm in Buffalo County, in the Driftless Area of west central Wisconsin.
 It had been a dairy farm for many years, but by 2000 the cows had gone, and the only crops were 150 acres of corn and soybeans.
 I decided it would be fun and interesting to try to restore it back to the way it would have been before it was farmed.
 I had no idea it would be such a long, complicated project, or that it would be so rewarding.
 Recently we added a few more pieces of land, so now we have just under 500 acres.

 Our land has 5 large dry bluff prairie remnants, and numerous smaller prairie openings.
 Much of the woods is overgrown savanna.
 There are about 50 acres of wetland with remnants of wet prairie and sedge meadow, as well as old, abandoned farm fields.
 So in addition to planting prairie in the old crop fields, we’ve been working to enlarge the bluff prairies, open up the savannas by clearing out smaller trees and brush, remove invasives, and replant damaged areas of the wetland.

 I began by being mainly interested in the plants, but now I’m enjoying learning about other pieces of the ecosystem – birds, animals and especially insects.
 In 2010 I got very interested in moths, and started keeping a record of the moths I’ve found here.
 So far I’ve identified over 800 species, and I’m still finding new ones.

 Another part of our effort here is to reduce our carbon footprint as much as we can.
 The restoration project is a pretty substantial carbon offset, but we’ve also made the switch to renewable power.
 We’ve installed solar panels which make more electricity than we use.
 We have geothermal heat, and an electric car, both of which are run using the electricity we make.

 Click HERE to learn more about the history of our land.

 (to figure out my email use: marcie at the name of this website)